 Finally, we ask which firms are most affected from the transmission of financial distress.
 There are clear arguments in the literature on which firms and industries should be most affected by credit rationing.
 Information asymmetries and the tangibility of the firm's assets, for example, are expected to play an important role in explaining differences in credit availability across firms.
-Informationally opaque firms tend to suffer more from credit rationing, especially when foreign bank lending is involved (Berger, Klapper, and Udell (2001)).
-Firms are expected to be informationally opaque when they come from an industry where banks find it difficult to evaluate projects and price risk properly.
-Berger, Klapper, and Udell (2001) also show that firm size is not a good proxy for informational opacity.
-However, we know that banks do less business with informationally opaque firms, and based on that, we hypothesize that firms in industries which use a lot of external finance in mature financial markets are less informationally opaque than firms which use little external finance.
+High-risk firms tend to suffer more from credit rationing, especially when foreign bank lending is involved (Berger, Klapper, and Udell (2001)).
+In a global recessionary environment, firms are expected to be riskier if, for example, a large share of their profits traditionally comes from exports.
 Regarding asset tangibility, Berger, Ofek, and Swary (1996) show that firms with less tangible assets are more likely to lose access to credit when banks reprice risk.
 The rationale is that lenders rely more on collateral when making lending decision rather than investing in costly screening technologies, and this problem will tend to be exacerbated in an environment where risk is suddenly priced higher.

-We proceed by collecting data on mature U.S. firms and using it to construct industry benchmarks for informational opacity and asset tangibility.
+We proceed by collecting data on mature U.S. firms and using it to construct industry benchmarks for asset tangibility.
 The rationale for doing so goes back to Rajan and Zingales (1998) who argued that the actual capital structure of small firms is a function of financial constraints, while the capital structure of large mature firms is more representative of the cross-industry variations in the scale of projects, gestation period, the ratio of hard vs. soft information, the ratio of tangible vs. intangible assets, follow-up investments, etc. In addition, doing so for large U.S. firms makes sure that what is taken as a "natural" industry feature is not contaminated by shallow financial markets.

 Following Rajan and Zingales's (1998) original approach, we proceed by taking all Compustat firms between 1990 and 2000.
 We first exclude all firms that are young in the sense that they have gone public only recently (in the last 10 years) to make sure that we are not capturing the excessive appetite for funds exhibited during the early life of a public firm.
-For each firm, we sum across all years total capital expenditures minus cash flow, normalized by total sales, and take industry-median values.
-This is our industry benchmark "dependence on external finance".
-Next, we sum across all years each firm's ratio of research and development expenses over sales.
+For each firm, we sum across all years its ratio of research and development expenses over sales.
 We take the median industry value of that ratio and this value constitutes our industry benchmark for "R&D intensity".
-Finally, we sum across all years each firm's ratio of total physical capital used in production over the number of employees.
-The industry median value of that variable constitutes our industry benchmark for "Capital intensity".
-For each benchmark, we have an 18-industry variation.
+Second, we sum across all years each firm's ratio of total physical capital used in production over the number of employees.
+The industry median value of that variable constitutes our industry variation.
+Finally, as a proxy for firm risk, we use dircly the sample information by taking those firms which have been exporters in the past 3 years.